iam-dinesh2003/review-forge/README.md

 AI-powered GitHub PR reviewer and developer evaluation platform.
 Built with Java Spring Boot + Gemini 2.5 Flash.

 > **Live demo concept:** Open a PR → watch AI comments appear inline within 30 seconds.
 Paste any GitHub username → get a full code quality assessment with AI-detection scoring.
+## Status: Live on localhost with Gemini AI review enabled
 ---

 ## What it does